 I subscribe to the email newsletters from all four agriculture committee leaders.
 I’ve been one of Roberts’ constituents for most of my years as a registered voter, and he seems to be more partisan than he was during his time in the House in the 1980s and 1990s.
 While his mailings do give valuable updates on what is going on in Washington, far too much space in that newsletter is dedicated to giving updates on what Obama and the Democrats are doing wrong.
 But I’ll give him credit, he is still looking out for Kansas farmers, despite the fact that he only rents a room in Dodge City for residency requirements.

 Stabenow’s newsletters, while more subtle, show that she is at odds with Republicans.
 When Roberts proposed a COOL repeal, she offered an amendment that would have been deemed unacceptable by the WTO, which many could justifiably say led to the delay.
-The fact that Obama chose Michigan as the location to announce the signing of the farm bill in 2014 as Stabenow was up for re-election, could also be seen as a sign that the Democrats were really stumping to keep her in office to battle the Republicans.
+The fact that Obama chose Stabenow's state of Michigan as the location to announce the signing of the farm bill in 2014 could also be seen as a sign that the Democrats were really stumping to keep her in office to battle the Republicans.

 House Agriculture Committee Chairman K. Michael Conaway, R-Texas, and Ranking Member Collin Peterson, D-Minn., have appeared to work more closely together, as they quickly worked out a repeal of COOL and acted in relatively short order to pass along the GMO labeling law.
 Of all newsletters I receive from elected officials, Peterson’s is the one that if you didn’t already know of his political affiliation, you couldn’t really tell by reading it.